-3.1 Road segmentation
+A. Road segmentation

 In this section, we briefly describe how the road region \mathcal{R} is detected in the right images.
-Road segmentation is the focus of many research works (Lombardi et al., 2005; Jansen et al., 2005; Guzman & Parra, 2007; Alvarez et al., 2008).
+Road segmentation is the focus of many research works [13], [14].
 In our study, the sought segmentation should meet two requirements: (i) it should be as fast as possible, and (ii) it should be as generic as possible (both urban roads and highways).
 Thus our segmentation scheme will be a color-based approach which works on the hue and saturation components.
 The segmentation stage is split into two phases.
-The first phase is only invoked every T frames for updating the color model and for obtaining a real-time performance.
+The first phase is only invoked every T frames for updating the statistical color model and for obtaining a real-time performance.
 The second phase exploits the road color consistency over short time.
-The first phase consists of a classical Kmeans algorithm that is applied on the hue and saturation values of the pixels belonging to a predefined region of interest (ROI) that is centered at the bottom of the image.
-The number of classes can be between 3 and 5.
-The cluster having the largest number of pixels will be assumed to belong to the road.
-Once the cluster is identified, the mean and the covariance of its color (hue and saturation components) can be easily computed.
-In the second phase (invoked for every frame), by assuming that the color distribution of the detected cluster is Gaussian, we can quantify the likelihood of an arbitrary pixel to be a road pixel.
-Thus, the pixels within the ROI are labelled as road pixels if their Mahalanobis distance to the mean is below a certain threshold.
 Figure 3 shows the segmentation results obtained with the proposed scheme.
 Detected road pixels are shown in white within the ROI of two different frames.
-As can be seen, all detected pixels belong to the road plane.